-- Foster Caregiver appreciation events in which the foster parents receive various forms of recognition to show continued appreciation. - UCAN sends out condolences when a member of the foster family has passed away. - Annual holiday parties and summer events for foster families and children in foster care to create family bonding. - Includes foster caregivers in video clips and social media.
-Creation of a website specific to foster parent recruitment where prospective foster r parents can learn more about becoming a foster parent.
+- Foster Caregiver appreciation events in which the foster parents receive various forms of recognition to show continued appreciation.
+UCAN provided a brunch style event in recognition of Foster Parent Appreciation month in May 2024 so that caregivers could enjoy the event while the children were at school. - UCAN sends out condolences when a member of the foster family has passed away. - Annual holiday parties and summer events for families and children in foster care to create family bonding.
+Members of the Foster Parent Advisory Council helped to forge a partnership with a local church to host the agency's annual holiday party and they will be hosting us again in FY25.
+They also helped coordinate an

+- annual Fun Day.
+We could not do it without this council being involved and spearheading this effort. - UCAN continues to share resources with foster parents regarding college scholarships, job fairs, community food giveaways, youth and community programming. - UCAN coordinated the donation of boxed meals throughout FY24 from Kraft Foods, for the foster caregivers. - Includes foster caregivers in video clips and social media.
+Creation of a website specific to foster parent recruitment where prospective foster parents can learn more about becoming a foster parent.
 Ucanfoster.org.

-UCAN believes positive relationships are the key to success of Foster Parents, children and birth families.
-Foster Parents have access to their Licensing representative, Case Manager, Case Manager Supervisor, and have the cell phone numbers of the program's senior management team members to help resolve any issues.
+UCAN believes positive relationships are the key to success of foster caregivers, children and birth families.
+Foster Parents have access to their Licensing Specialist, Case Manager, Case Manager Supervisor, and have the cell phone numbers of the program's senior management team members to help resolve any issues.
 The program Senior Vice President, agency President and CEO can/have been involved directly with foster parents to resolve issues in a timely manner.